ucdavisdatalab/workshop-projections/README.md

 ![Citrus fruit on display at the market](https://farm3.staticflickr.com/2260/2508805118_500f5bba28_n.jpg)

 Comments from the pros: Datums matter!
 California Albers with NAD27 is **NOT** the same as California Albers with NAD83.
+See all of the advice [here](https://twitter.com/MicheleTobias/status/955861280174174208)

 ## Projection